 Please note that we generally recommend a high quality OCXO oscillator for all IEEE1588 master applications.

-Looking for recent software or driver updates?
+Looking for recent software updates?
 Please contact Oregano Systems‘ support.
 We will provide you your required updates via our secure download server (SFTP server)

 This could also be of interest